-Here we list organizations and programs, by country, where travelers can volunteer when traveling.
-All opportunities involve working in some way with and/or for the benefit of indigenous people.
+These organizations and their programs allow travelers to volunteer when traveling in Southeast Asia.
+All programs involve working in some capacity with, and/or for the benefit of, indigenous people.
 Some organizations are run by indigenous people.
-Some are places where our board members, past and present, have volunteered.
-Please contact us if you know of a non-political, secular organization that you think should be added to this list.
+Please contact us if you know of a non-political, secular organization that should be added to this list.

-Please note that we are not a volunteer placement agency.
-We make no representation about the kind of experience you may have if you volunteer for any of the organizations listed on this page.
+Please note that this is only a listing.
+We are not a volunteer placement agency.
+We make no representation about the experience you may have if you decide to volunteer for any of the organizations listed.
 We are not affiliated with any of these organizations and we do not represent them.

 We recommend that you research the current situation in any country/area before traveling there and check for any visa requirements as well as travel advisories issued by your government.
-We do not interview, place or recommend individual volunteers to organizations.
 Please do not contact any organizations listed on this page stating that The Peoples of the World Foundation placed you or recommended you as you will be misrepresenting us as well as yourself.

 Volunteer Cambodia Indigenous People (Report broken link) "The project focuses on supporting the Bunong people by assisting local staff to study, and to record and document traditional lifestyle.
 Whilst the majority of the population in Mondulkiri is Bunong, the culture is facing multiple threats from modernisation.
 Local people feel that it is essential to document this unique lifestyle before it changes for good."